Overview of FBT (3 phases)

 Dietitians

-Although not every family with an FBT therapist also needs an FBT dietitian, the situations in which I have found an FBT dietitian to be essential include the following:
+Not every family needs both an FBT therapist and an FBT dietitian.
+The situations in which I have found the addition of an FBT dietitian to be essential include the following:

 - The adolescent has another issue that necessitates dietary restriction such as celiac disease, diabetes, or a food allergy.